 The RSO will investigate in a timely manner the causes of all personnel doses equaling or exceeding Investigational Level II and, if warranted, will take action.
 A report of the investigation and any actions taken will be presented to the management following completion of the investigation.
+The report should include a copy of the individual's occupational exposure record for the monitoring period and their cumulative occupational exposure history.

 d.
-Re-establishment of investigational levels to levels above those listed in Table I.
+Re-establishment of investigational levels to levels above those listed in Table I: